Currencies of the World: How Well Do You Know Your Money?

 • The 1343 Edward III Florin, a pure gold coin of which only three remain (two are in the British Museum)

-Other rare currencies include historical types of money, money from countries that are hard to visit, and limited edition banknotes and coins.
+Other rare currencies include historical types of money, money from countries that are hard to visit, and limited-edition banknotes and coins.

 One fun example is the Canadian Gold Maple Leaf coin, reportedly the largest gold coin in existence.
 It’s 20 inches thick and weighs in at 220 pounds.
 Although it was made for promotional purposes, it has a face value of $1 million CAD.

-What is the strongest currency of the world?
+What is the strongest currency in the world?

 Bills from various countries